lavir/esphome-native-api/examples/README.md

 ### Authentication Failed

-**Problem**: Wrong password error
+**Problem**: Wrong password or encryption key error

 **Solutions**:
+- If using encryption: Verify the `encryptionKey` matches the one in your ESPHome config (`api.encryption.key`)
-- Check the password in your ESPHome config matches
+- If using password (deprecated): Check the password in your ESPHome config matches
+- Generate a new encryption key: `openssl rand -base64 32`
-- If no password is set in ESPHome, use empty string `''`
+- If no authentication is set in ESPHome, omit both `encryptionKey` and `password`

 ### Device Disconnects Immediately